farisk263/Red-Wine-Quality-Check/README.md

-# Classification using Deep Neural Network on Red Wine Quality (Team TensirFlow)
+# Classification using Deep Neural Network on Red Wine Quality
 ## **Introduction**

 This project are managed by a team of 5 peoples as an evaluation for Certified Deep Learning Engineer course.
 Our team was tasked on using Deep Neural Network on structured data to solved it as a regression or classification problem.